 Section 7.
 President-Elect.
-The President-Elect shall be a member of both the Executive Committee and the Board of Directors.
+The President-Elect shall be a member of both the Executive Committee, a Standing Committee, and the Board of Directors.
 The President-Elect shall assist the President and shall have such other powers and perform such other duties as may from time to time be prescribed by the President or Board.
 In the absence, disqualification or incapacity of the President, the President-Elect shall perform the duties and exercise the powers of the President.
 The President-Elect will succeed the President upon the end of the President’s term.
 The President-Elect shall have served at least one term on the Board of Directors to be eligible for this office.

 Section 8.
 Secretary/Treasurer.
 The Secretary/Treasurer shall be a member of both the Executive Committee and the Board of Directors.
 The Treasurer in coordination with the Executive Director or designated personnel of the contracted managing organization shall collect, receipt for, and keep an account of all monies received and expended for the use of the corporation.
 The Secretary/Treasurer shall have the custody and care of all funds and securities of the corporation subject to inspection, supervision, and control by the Board of Directors, and shall maintain account(s) in such depositories as shall be approved by the Board of Directors.
 The Secretary/Treasurer shall oversee the recording, review and upkeep of the minutes of meetings of the Board of Directors, Executive Committee and Standing Committees.
 The Secretary/Treasurer shall make reports of the corporation’s finances to the President and the Board of Directors as directed, including a written annual financial report to be distributed to the Board of Directors at the annual in person meeting.
 Upon the termination or expiration of his or her term of office, the Secretary/Treasurer shall surrender to his or her successor in office all books, monies, and other corporation property in his or her possession.
 The Secretary/Treasurer shall cause to be prepared an annual financial audit of the corporation’s books and records and perform such other duties as may from time to time be prescribed by the Board.

 Section 9.
-Immediate Past President: The Immediate Past President shall be a member of both the Executive Committee and the Board of Directors for a two (2) year term.
+Immediate Past President.
+The Immediate Past President shall be a member of both the Executive Committee and the Board of Directors for a two (2) year term.
 The Immediate Past President shall chair the Nomination Task Force and the ByLaws Review Task Force as deemed necessary by the President (see Article X. Amendments).

 Section 1.
 Appointment.
-Within thirty (30) days after the Annual Meeting, the President or the Board shall appoint standing committees.
+Within thirty (30) days after the Annual Meeting, the President or the Board shall appoint Chairs of standing committees.
 Committees shall serve in an advisory capacity to the Board of Directors.
 The Chairperson of each standing committee shall be a member of the Board of Directors.
-Appointments shall be for a term of three years (except for Chair of the Membership Committee), not to exceed two consecutive terms, or until their successors are duly appointed.
+Appointments shall be for a term of three years , not to exceed two consecutive terms, or until their successors are duly appointed.
 Any member may be appointed to serve in more than one area of service; however, Committee Chairs are encouraged to seek diversity and to promote participation by new members of the society when possible.
 The President may appoint additional special committees as needed.
 Each committee shall be populated by a cross section of Society voting members consistent with the mission of this organization.

 Section 2.
 Executive Committee.
-There shall be an Executive Committee composed of the President, President-Elect, Secretary/Treasurer, Immediate Past President, and up to two (2) other directors appointed by the Board.
+There shall be an Executive Committee composed of the President, President-Elect, Secretary/Treasurer, Immediate Past President, and Chairs of the Standing Committees as delineated in Article 7 (Section 3-7).
 The Executive Committee shall be chaired by the President and, in the interim between meetings of the Board, shall be empowered to exercise the authority and powers of the Board, except that the Executive Committee may not:

 (i) Approve or recommend to the members a dissolution or merger of the corporation or a sale, pledge, or transfer of all or substantially all of the corporation’s assets;